jainmahim/NoobsDefi/README.md

 # LoanFusionX

 This repository consists of 3 folders, as below-

 Loan- Consists of react frontend of the LoanFusionX defi application.

-Loan_Backend- COnsists of backend of the website in nodejs SmartContract- Consists of the smart contract of the defi application
+Loan_Backend- COnsists of backend of the website in nodejs.

+SmartContract- Consists of the smart contract of the defi application.

 # Smart Contract